About Us

 Trees and Shrubs

-Fauna Present in Machu Picchu
+Fauna Found in Machu Picchu

 The Spectacled Bear

-• Forest Andean mouse (Thomasomys kalinowskii): This small rodent serves as prey for predators.
+• Andean forest mouse (Thomasomys kalinowskii): this small rodent serves as prey for predators.

-The Andean Cock-of-the-rock
+The Andean Cock-of-the-Rock

 Hummingbirds